brianc/node-deprecate/README.md

 ### deprecate.silence

-Do nothing at all when the deprecate method is called.
+Set to `false` to do nothing at all when the deprecate method is called.
+Useful in tests of the library you're deprecating things within.

 ### deprecate.stream

-The to which output is written.
+The stream to which output is written.
 Defaults to `process.stderr`

 ## license